the-advoid/ad-void/README.md

 <blockquote align="center">Super‑Fast Updates • More Complete Blocking • Always‑Fresh Protection • Trusted by Thousands Daily</blockquote>

 <h4 align="center">
-  ✈ An efficient ad-block filter list that blocks ads, trackers, malware, phishing, and a wide range of web annoyances - from cookie banners and pop-ups to fake links and intrusive widgets. 👾
+  🛡️ An efficient ad-block filter list that blocks ads, trackers, malware, phishing, and a wide range of Web annoyances - from cookie banners and pop-ups to fake links and intrusive widgets. 👾
 </h4>

 <br>